microsearch/microsearch.github.io/projects.md

   and provide a fully searchable transcript.
 Have a mix of documents and videos?
 No problem!
 We can combine them into one online MultimediaSearch database. <a href="/services/video-document-conversion/">Learn more...</a>
-pagebox2link: search/
+pagebox2link: document-management-services-video-management-services/
-pagebox2head: Transcript &amp; Document Full Text Search
+pagebox2head: Document and Video Management Services
 pagebox2subhead: Unlock the Power of Full-Text Search
 pagebox2img: search.jpg
 pagebox2text: Moving to the cloud is a great idea for any organization of any size,